-- I am a massive fan of Elder scrolls series of games, starting at Morrowind.
+- I am a massive fan of Elder Scrolls series of games, starting at Morrowind.

 - This review will not feature much in the way of how PvP works as I do not play it much, if ever.
 So if you are looking at the features of PvP this may not be the review for you.
-If your looking at the PvE experience then read on right ahead
+If you’re looking at the PvE experience then read on right ahead

 So now that those points are out of the way the review and we will start with:

 Now graphics and the reason I am doing this first is not that important to any RPG game, and not trying to seem to like an absolute pain the backside, but if graphics is your be all and end all to RPG games, or any game to be fair, go play on PC.

 The graphics in this game are very nice to look at, very pleasing to the eye, and the drawing distance allows you to stand on top of a hill and enjoy the view.
 This is truer when exploring the Aldmeri Dominion regions and Ebonheart Pact regions, my ultimate favourite been Stonefalls, especially at night.
 The lava flows from ash mountain just add a gorgeous gleam to background and areas around you.
 The netches floating around Morrowind, in general, are beautiful to see as they roam around.

 The Aldmeri Dominion, which seems to be a very popular place for players, is amazing to walk around and explore, just like the Ebonheart Pact regions, the glow from the trees, just entering the Elden root capital and going into the centrepiece of the city is gorgeous to enjoy and be amazed at when you first see it.
 For me, it was, as my first experience of these two regions were when I played in the Daggerfall Covenant regions and one quest taking you to the capital of the regions, so seeing the difference between all three really influenced my decision what do once I finished the Daggerfall Covenant areas.